 7. Stay away from hard selling and product promotion

-Despite being a professional platform, you cannot just engage in promotion of your products and services in every post.
+Despite being a professional platform, you cannot just engage in the promotion of your products and services in every post.
 Remember that LinkedIn is a ‘social networking platform’ for professionals.
-Like any other social media site, you are required to post content that people can connect with.
+Like any other social media marketing proposal site, you are required to post content that people can connect with.

 8. Keep an eye on the analytics

-Looking up on data analytics is the only way to find out how an online campaign is performing, and LinkedIn is no exception.
-Even though it is not possible to track LinkedIn stats by using Google Analytics or SEMrush, you can do that through its own internal analytics.
+Looking upon data analytics is the only way to find out how an online campaign is performing, and LinkedIn is no exception.
+Even though it is not possible to track LinkedIn stats by using Google Analytics or SEMrush, you can do that through your own internal analytics.

 You can cleanly discover the impressions that you received organically and through paid ads.
 Besides that; the number of clicks, likes, comments, shares, and engagement rate can be seen.
 Thus, you will be able to know what kind of content is liked by your audience and what’s not.